top of page

 experiences.

-In particular we press residents to experience and contribute to the extraordinary work of the Columba Leadership Academy whose residency is hosted in the park, instilling values, hope and inspiration to leading youths from the most underserved communities of South Africa.
-NIROX’ reach into local life provides opportunity for engagement with museums, institutions, galleries, academia, artists and other communities.
+In particular, we press residents to experience and contribute to the extraordinary work of the Columba Leadership Academy, whose residency is hosted in the park, instilling values, hope and inspiration to lead youths from the most underserved communities of South Africa.
+NIROX’s reach into local life provides opportunity for engagement with museums, institutions, galleries, academia, artists and other communities.

 Residents are required to leave an artwork or other suitable record for the